Related: Get a D.C. Registered Agent

-If your company does or will do business in D.C., but it was not initially formed in D.C., you will often need to register as a foreign entity.
+If your company does or will do business in D.C., but was not initially formed in D.C., you will often need to register as a foreign entity.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.

 The District of Columbia website provides the following guidance:

 “Conducting business” shall be defined as any trade, profession, or activity that provides, or holds itself out to provide, goods or services to the general public or to any portion of the general public, for hire or compensation in the District of Columbia.

 A foreign filing entity shall not be considered to be doing business in the District based on performing those actions outlined in D.C.
 Code. § 29-105.05.